sulfuror/rescript-sh/README.md

 4. `snapshots` <- This will display a list of your snapshots
 5. `unlock` <- This will unlock your repository

-You can use this arguments as follows:
+You can use these arguments as follows:

 `./restic.sh argument`